skip to main content

 Bespoke windows

 Although more expensive than ready-made windows, bespoke windows are made to measure.
-This means an installer will come and measure your windows and install them for you to guarantee the perfect fit.
+This means an installer will measure, order and install your windows for a guaranteed fit.

-At Origin, we manufacture bespoke windows so you can choose the exact size you need.
-Once you’ve chosen, one of our local trade partners will visit your home to measure the aperture, suggest appropriate sizes and answer any questions you may have.
+At Origin, we manufacture bespoke windows so you can have the exact size and configuration you need.
+Once you’ve chosen the window style and configuration, your chosen local trade partner will visit your home to measure the aperture, suggest appropriate sizes and answer any questions you may have.

 Top-hung casement windows